© 2025

 Controversy over high school Turning Point USA chapter in Albemarle County

 Victoria Cobb heads a group called the Family Foundation which opposes abortion under all circumstances, objects to gay marriage and disputes the right of students to identify as something other than their gender at birth.
+When Western Albemarle High School agreed to let her speak during the meeting of a conservative student club, one member of the board of education – Allison Spillman – objected.

-Even during the board’s meeting, some speakers called on her to resign.
-But Spillman defended her post, wondering if, under current policies, a member of the Ku Klux Klan could also be allowed to address students.
+Even during the board’s meeting, some speakers called on her to resign, but Spillman defended her post – wondering if, under current policies, a member of the Ku Klux Klan could also be allowed to address students.

-"I did not intend to equate the TPUSA kids to the KKK, and I realize that that is how it was interpreted by many.
-I tell my children all the time that if you hurt someone, whether you intended to or not, you should always apologize," Spillman said tearfully.
+"I did not intend to equate the TPUSA kids to the KKK," Spillman said.
+"I realize that that is how it was interpreted by many.
+I tell my children all the time that if you hurt someone – whether you intended to or not – you should always apologize.

-"The First Amendment and the Equal Rights Access Act do not protect discriminatory speech," Baum told the board.
-"You may lawfully prohibit speech that poses a material risk of substantial disruption or interferes with the rights of others.
-You also have a legal obligation— this is acknowledged in board policy— to maintain a safe and supportive school environment, free from harassment and discrimination."
+"The First Amendment and the Equal Rights Access Act do not protect discriminatory speech.
+You may lawfully prohibit speech that poses a material risk of substantial disruption or interferes with the rights of others.
+You also have a legal obligation – this is acknowledged in board policy – to maintain a safe and supportive school environment, free from harassment and discrimination. you have a legal duty to restrict this speech."

 If the board did not change course, she said, she would ensure that gay and trans students could lawyer up and file suit.